mapbox/node-pre-gyp/README.md

     secure: W1rwNoSnOku1r+28gnoufO8UA8iWADmL1LiiwH9IOkIVhDTNGdGPJqAlLjNqwLnL
 ```

-NOTE: keys are per account but not per repo (this is difference than travis where keys are per repo but not related to the account used to encrypt them).
+NOTE: keys are per account but not per repo (this is difference than Travis where keys are per repo but not related to the account used to encrypt them).

 #### 5) Hook up publishing